 This report, completed in early 2017 by Wave Consulting, was commissioned to provide an independent evaluation against an agreed set of key performance indicators (KPIs) and evaluation questions

 The Water Sensitive SA Business Plan July 2015 sets out our vision, core functions and what the program offers our partners and broader WSUD practitioners for the initial three years of the program to June 2017.
 Water Sensitive SA has now been operating since November 2014 and has already made a significant impact on awareness of water sensitive urban design principles and practice in greater Adelaide, through our training, events and collaborations with researchers.
-Our achievements for 2014-15 are described in the Appendix.

 The Water Sensitive SA program, in its second year of delivering capacity building services to South Australian water sensitive urban design (WSUD) practitioners, has contributed to a greater awareness and depth of understanding of the role of WSUD in the creation of more liveable communities.
 This document reflects upon the achievements of the Water Sensitive SA program during 2015-16 and sets out the proposed outputs and activities for 2016-17.